Environmental science: Ancient civilizations

 Historical concern for environmental issues is well documented in archives around the world.
 Ancient civilizations were mainly concerned with what is now known as environmental science insofar as it related to agriculture and natural resources.
-Scholars believe that early interest in the environment began around 6000 BCE when ancient civilizations in Israel and Jordan collapsed due to deforestation.
+Scholars believe that early interest in the environment began around 6000 BCE when ancient civilizations in Palestine and Jordan collapsed due to deforestation.
 As a result, in 2700 BCE the first legislation limiting deforestation was established in Mesopotamia.
 Two hundred years later, in 2500 BCE, a community residing in the Indus River Valley observed the nearby river system in order to improve sanitation.
 This involved manipulating the flow of water to account for public health.
 In the Western Hemisphere, numerous ancient Central American city-states collapsed around 1500 BCE due to soil erosion from intensive agriculture.
-Those remaining from these civilizations took greater attention to the impact of farming practices on the sustainability of the land and its stable food production.
+Those remaining from these civilizations paid greater attention to the impact of farming practices on the sustainability of the land and its stable food production.
 Furthermore, in 1450 BCE the Minoan civilization on the Greek island of Crete declined due to deforestation and the resulting environmental degradation of natural resources.
 Pliny the Elder somewhat addressed the environmental concerns of ancient civilizations in the text Naturalis Historia, written between 77 and 79 ACE, which provided an overview of many related subsets of the discipline.

 Although warfare and disease were of primary concern in ancient society, environmental issues played a crucial role in the survival and power of different civilizations.
 As more communities recognized the importance of the natural world to their long-term success, an interest in studying the environment came into existence.

 Beginnings of environmental science

 18th century

-In 1735, the concept of binomial nomenclature is introduced by Carolus Linnaeus as a way to classify all living organisms, influenced by earlier works of Aristotle.
+In 1735, the concept of binomial nomenclature was introduced by Carolus Linnaeus as a way to classify all living organisms, influenced by earlier works of Aristotle.
 His text, Systema Naturae, represents one of the earliest culminations of knowledge on the subject, providing a means to identify different species based partially on how they interact with their environment.